bergsans/archaize-js/text/4_on_compilers_in_general.md

 some sense.
 But there is  a 'semantic gap' between  what we would  normally consider  readable and  the code  **of** the machine.
-At  the childhood  of computers,  enthusiasts would hardcode  these codes  to the  computer on  a pure  'system' level.
-But  the lengthiness  of a programming  language like Assembler pales  in comparison with  that kind of  codes.
+At  the childhood  of computers,  enthusiasts would 'hardcode' these codes to the  computer on  a pure  'system' level.
+But  the lengthiness  of a programming  language like Assembler pales  in comparison with these kind of  codes.
 It would  be still,  I guess,  be  code since  it would  follow 'rules', namely the  rules inherent in the  processor.
 I bet there would  be quite a  few ones  and zeros to  express the